jevlongkss/WD-Seatwork-3/readme.md

 Description of the project in details.

 Guiding Question:
-The project is to make 5 different Static Headers and 5 different Animated Headers, 5 different Static Footers and 5 different Animated Footers.
-The Goal of the project is to test our skills and knowledge using HTML and CSS to make different designs for headers and footers.
+- What is the project - The project is a web development assignment titled “Seatwork 3: Headers and Footers Display Website.
+- Whats the purpose - The goal is to create a website with distinct header and footer designs using only HTML and CSS.
+It should include both static and animated versions, be well-structured, deployed online, and have an updated README file.
+- What are key components - Design and Theme: A unique design theme for the landing page.
+Seatwork 3 Page: Utilizes pure HTML and CSS with a proper file structure.
+Content: An engaging overview of the website’s purpose and content.
+Deployment: The website must be accessible online.
+README Update: Detailed project information and usage instructions.
+- What technology used and how it is used - HTML: For structuring the website’s content.
+CSS: For styling, including static and animated designs for headers and footers.

 ### Key Components
 <!-- TODO: List of Key Components -->
 <!-- The following are just sample -->
 - MultiPage Website/Single Page Website
-- Parallax transition
-- Transactional
+- Design & Theme: Choose a unique theme for the landing page design using only HTML and CSS.
+File Structure: Maintain proper structure with index.html and external CSS files, using lower-kebab-case for naming.
+Content & Deployment: Provide an engaging website overview and deploy it online with accessible navigation.
+Headers & Footers: Create 5 static and 5 animated styles each for headers and footers, ensuring uniqueness and functionality.

 ### Technology
 <!-- TODO: List of Technology Used -->